 - Submit Joint Providership Application.

-- Participate in initial information session on the CME planning process with ASA.
+- Participate in an initial information session on the CME planning process with ASA, if necessary.

 - Secure commercial support (optional):

 - Utilize ASA template for letters of agreement (LOAs).